ballerina-attic/ballerina-www/website/two-column-pages/docs/open-source.md

 See our [GitHub repo](https://github.com/ballerina-platform/ballerina-lang).

 <p id="iGitStarText">"Star"</p> <p id="iGitWatchText">"Watch"</p>
 Star GitHub repo and show your appreciation to Ballerina maintainers for their work.
-Watching the repo will also help you keep track of Ballerina project.
+Watch the repo to keep track of Ballerina issues.

 ### Developer Mailing List